What Is The Best Rug Size For A Living Room – A Guide

 Are there any low-budget, affordable living room rugs you can suggest?

 Oh, you know I got you!
-Hand-knotted or handwoven wool rugs will be pricier than, say, the printed living room rugs by Loloi II.
+Hand-knotted or handwoven wool rugs will be pricier than, say, the printed living room rugs by Loloi II (scroll down for my top picks).
 If you’re choosing a rug based on price and you’re considering downsizing an 8′ x 10′ area rug to a 5′ x 7′ rug to stay within budget, DON’T DO IT!
 Downsize your quality before purchasing a smaller living room rug.
 Trust me.
 You may not like the idea, but in the end, you’ll thank me.
 Here are a few affordable rugs I’ve owned and loved!

 Shop Area Rugs For The Living Room